-25. City of Clinton Showboat Museum
+166. City of Clinton Showboat Museum (319) 242-6760, (319) 243-1260, Riverview Park, 6th Avenue N. and River, 12:30-6 Memorial Day-Labor

-(319) 243-1260, Riverview Park, 6th Avenue N. and River, 9-9 daily, June-August; musicals and stage shows from mid-June to mid-August (reservations necessary)
+Day; musicals and stage shows from mid-June to mid-August (reservations necessary).

 View Ole Man River from the refurbished captain's lounge, sit high above the water in the pilot's chair or relax in the museum where the history of the river is depicted in picture and artifact.
 Stage shows bring alive nostalgic memories.